-The Company's key environmental sustainability milestone is being the first UK Distribution Network Operator to set science-based targets to decarbonisation in-line with the Paris Agreement by limiting global warming to 1.5 degrees Celsius above pre-industrial levels.
-To accelerate the path to Net Zero, the Company aims to achieve this by committing to a 55% reduction of combined Scope 1 and Scope 2 emissions by 55% from 2020 to 2033 and working closely with suppliers to lead them towards sustainability goals.
+The Company's key environmental sustainability milestone is being the first UK DNO to set science-based targets to decarbonisation in-line with the Paris Agreement by limiting global warming to 1.5 degrees Celsius above pre-industrial levels.
 The Company also delivers projects that aim to contribute positively towards biodiversity and prevent negative environmental impact.

 Moving forward with the Group's strengthened 2030 business goals, the Company believes that its efforts in contributing towards the Group's goals of cutting carbon intensity by 80%, increasing renewable energy output by five times, enabling low-carbon generation and demand as well as championing a fair and just energy transition will benefit its stakeholders, society, the environment and the economy in the long run whilst accelerating Net Zero targets.
-More information on the Group's approach to managing our environmental impact can be found in the 2021/22 Annual Report, available at www.sse.com.
+More information on the Group's approach to managing our environmental impact can be found in the 2022/23 Annual Report, available at www.sse.com.

-The Company is exempt from making disclosures in line with the Streamlined Energy and Carbon Reporting ('SECR') requirements as it is a wholly owned subsidiary of SSE plc.
-The consolidated disclosures of the Group are available on pages 54 and 57 of the Group's 2021/22 Annual Report.
+As part of the climate metric in relation to the Greenhouse Gas (GHG) emissions the Company is exempt from making disclosures in line with the Streamlined Energy and Carbon Reporting ('SECR') requirements as it is a wholly owned subsidiary of SSE plc.
+The consolidated disclosures of the Group are available on pages 49 to 55 of the Group's 2022/23 Annual Report.